Lawrence Kendall Bowen Biography

 Lawrence Kendall Bowen – Mediator, Arbitrator and Attorney at Law

 After graduating cum laude from Stetson University College of Law in 1997, Attorney Ken Bowen began his legal career as a trial attorney at a small litigation firm based in St. Petersburg, Florida.
 Mr. Bowen went on to earn the coveted LL.M. degree in International and Comparative Law from Georgetown University Law School, where he graduated with honors in the top 5% of his class.
 Mr. Bowen worked for a law firm in Vietnam where he specialized in international business transactions and international litigation and arbitration.
 After returning to Washington, D.C., Mr. Bowen worked as a contract attorney for several of the worlds largest law firms.
 In 2004, Mr. Bowen moved back to St. Petersburg to begin his own litigation firm.
 Attorney Bowen’s practice areas include personal injury (from dog bites to medical malpractice and everything in between), small business representation and international business.
+In 2016 Mediator Bowen created the Frogman Feast which is an annual celebrity chef charity event in St. Petersburg, Florida.
+By bringing together 15-20 elite chefs from around the country, a live band, vineyards, brewers, distilleries, and a silent auction, the Frogman Feast has raised more than $90,000 for the families of US Navy SEALs who never made it home.

 Ken Bowen became certified by the Florida Supreme Court as a circuit-civil and county mediator in 2007.
 Mediator Bowen is also a Florida Supreme Court Certified Court-Appointed Arbitrator.
 Mr. Bowen is based in Pinellas and Hillsborough County, but mediates and arbitrates cases throughout the Tampa Bay area and West Central Florida, including Hillsborough, Pinellas, Pasco, Polk, Manatee, Sarasota, Lake, Hernando, Citrus, Marion, Sumter, Charlotte, Lee and Orange Counties.
+Mediator Bowen travels up to two hours from Tampa with no travel fee, and in certain cases will travel further without billing for his travel time.

 Mediator Bowen is certified by the United States District Court, Middle District of Florida, to mediate cases in federal court.
 Ken Bowen is on mediation panels for the American Arbitration Association; the Hillsborough County Bar Foundation; Mediation Managers, Inc.; the State of Florida, Department of Business and Professional Regulation (arbitration proceedings conducted pursuant to Chapters 718 and 719 of the Florida Statutes), Florida’s Sixth Judicial Circuit, and several Residential Mortgage Foreclosure Managed Mediation Programs (pursuant to Florida Supreme Court Administrative Order AOSC09-54) throughout Florida.